Particular/docs.particular.net/persistence/sql/index_nugets_sqlpersistence_[4,5).partial.md

  * **[Version 4.3+]** An MSBuild target that generates the required SQL installation scripts at compile time.
  * Optionally runs SQL installation scripts at endpoint startup for development purposes.
 See [Installer Workflow](installer-workflow.md).

-WARNING: In Version 4.2 and below, The [NServiceBus.Persistence.Sql.MsBuild](https://www.nuget.org/packages/NServiceBus.Persistence.Sql.MsBuild) package must also be included to any project that requires generating SQL schema creation scripts.
+WARNING: In Version 4.2 and below, The [NServiceBus.Persistence.Sql.MsBuild](https://www.nuget.org/packages/NServiceBus.Persistence.Sql.MsBuild) package must also be referenced by any project that requires generating SQL schema creation scripts.
 This includes any project that contains saga classes or hosts an NServiceBus endpoint.

 ### Other packages

-* [NServiceBus.Persistence.Sql.MsBuild](https://www.nuget.org/packages/NServiceBus.Persistence.Sql.MsBuild) - In Version 4.2 and below, this package controlled script generation apart from the main package.
-In Version 4.3 and above this package is deprecated, as the generation capability is built into the main package.
+* [NServiceBus.Persistence.Sql.MsBuild](https://www.nuget.org/packages/NServiceBus.Persistence.Sql.MsBuild) - In Version 4.2 and below, this package must also be referenced to generate scripts.
+In Version 4.3 and above, this package is deprecated, as the generation capability is built into the main package.
 * [NServiceBus.Persistence.Sql.ScriptBuilder](https://www.nuget.org/packages/NServiceBus.Persistence.Sql.ScriptBuilder) - This package contains the APIs that enable the generation of SQL installation scripts using code outside of a compile context.
 It is not intended for general usage, and in future releases, the API may evolve in ways that do not follow [semantic versioning](/nservicebus/upgrades/release-policy.md#semantic-versioning).